corenzan/scopable/README.md

 ## Usage

-Configure scopes in your controller:
+First you need to set scopes in your controller:

 ```ruby
 class PostsController < ApplicationController